 Curator Elizabeth Ann Day

-Dundee-based programmer and arts organiser, Elizabeth Ann Day specialises in the utilisation of non-traditional settings for works of contemporary art and design.
-Day is a graduate of Duncan of Jordanstone College of Art & and completed an Erasmus+ exchange with the University of Lapland, Finland.
-From 2018-20, Day served on the GENERATORprojects committee, where she first developed an interest in grassroots activity and its imperative role in sustaining and developing the careers of emerging practitioners.
+A graduate of Duncan of Jordanstone College of Art & Design, Dundee-based programmer and arts organiser Elizabeth Ann Day (she/her) specialises in the utilisation of non-traditional settings for works of contemporary art and design.
+From 2018-20, Elizabeth served on the GENERATORprojects committee, where she first developed an interest in grassroots activity and its imperative role in sustaining and developing the careers of emerging practitioners.

 Curator Kate Pickering